Hypertrichosis: Congenital or drug-induced increase in hair growth in areas that are not androgen dependent; occurs in both men and women

 Shaving is performed with a razor on wet skin using shaving cream or other lubricants.
 The razor is often oriented against the direction of hair growth.
 For sensitive areas, shaving with the direction of hair growth may reduce cuts.
 Contrary to a widespread misconception, shaving does not result in increased hair growth or thicker hair.
 The primary disadvantages and/or adverse effects of shaving include skin irritation, cuts in the skin, ingrown hair pseudofolliculitis, the need to shave daily, and stubble.

 Compared with waxing, shaving is associated with considerably less discomfort.
 Both shaving and waxing, however, were found to significantly reduce body odor in the axillae when followed by soap washing.

 Epilation involves the removal of the entire hair shaft and is the most effective method for temporarily removing hair.
 Epilation includes waxing, plucking, threading, sugaring, and using abrasives or mechanical devices (eg, Epilady).
 For epilation to be effective, treated hairs should be long enough for the device to grasp them.
 The long-term effects of epilation on the hair follicle are not known.
 Epilation wounds the hair follicle; therefore, repetitive epilation over several years may result in permanent matrix damage, resulting in finer or thinner hairs and, perhaps, as anecdotal evidence suggests, long-term permanent reduction in hair growth.
 Long-term clinical trials demonstrating the effects of repetitive epilation are lacking.

 Abrasives such as pumice stones and devices or gloves made of fine sandpaper work by physically rubbing the hair away from the skin surface.
-This method can be irritating to the skin and is not commonly used today for hair removal.
+This method can be irritating to skin and is not commonly used for hair removal.